karelbondan/gator-tune-service/README.md

 This bot uses pytubefix underneath, hence possible errors relating to YouTube's side is probably coming from pytubefix.
 Since PoToken is now deprecated, I didn't implent the PoToken alternative. **It is highly recommended not to use your main account** since you can be banned by YouTube.

+You also need to setup a webserver to allow streaming to a file on the network.
+Since I wrote this at 3 am I won't be covering this for you.
+Good luck, little guy!
+A heads up would be to search for "nginx view file on the browser"

 ## Setup

 This project uses uv, which can be installed from [the official website](https://docs.astral.sh/uv/getting-started/installation/).